 How does your dog see things?

 So, we’ve addressed why we don’t want to ignore our dogs, especially at that greeting after a separation.
 Now let’s look at things from your dog’s perspective instead.
 Your dog is a pack animal.
 The understanding of the pack animal is that the pack should stay on the territory.
 Going off the territory isn’t a great idea because you are putting yourself in harm’s way.
-The enemy are out there!
+The enemy is out there!
 Thus when you return after any kind of absence (even if only for a few moments) they will want to check you over to see if you are still in one piece.

 Imagine being in the military and your patrol splits into two groups for a while then regroups.
 At the point of regrouping, it’s important to know if anything has happened to anyone that could affect the patrol going forward.
-The dog’s instinct to check and assertain the wellbeing for future eventualities is very similar.
+The dog’s instinct to check and ascertain the wellbeing for future eventualities is very similar.
 Now imagine that your child is in the military, how you feel when they return from a tour of duty.

 Secondly, your dog sees this moment as a prime time to reestablish what the roles are within the pack – because things could have changed since the last separation.
 So what you do next dictates whether they see you as in charge of them, or themselves as in charge of you.
 Their instincts tell them that a leader would give attention when it suits them, on their terms, not when it’s asked of from them.
 If you watch footage of pups with their parents in the wild you will this repeated over and over.
-It’s like the leaders are busy, keeping an eye on stuff, so interacting can wait.
+It’s like the leaders are busy, keeping an eye on stuff so interacting can wait.
 See this video by Quetin Lenel.

 This is why us Dog Listeners like to call it “Timing your greeting” rather than ignoring.
 You are still going to greet your dog, but you are going to do it on your terms.
 This will clarify for them that you intend to take care of the pack, and there is no responsibility on their shoulders.
 They can just relax.
 So priority number 2 is “Who’s going to take care of the pack?”